 Signing in from an ArcGIS Desktop application is performed similarly regardless of whether you are accessing the ArcGIS Online website or a local portal.
-You can sign in with an ArcGIS account, either an ArcGIS public account or one that is part of ArcGIS Online for organizations.
-Your administrator can use your organization's enterprise security infrastructure to set up other forms of authentication, such as allowing you to sign in to ArcGIS Online with your Windows login.
-In that case, you use the same ArcGIS Online sign in dialog box, but you enter the login information provided by your administrator.
-Your administrator can also allow you to insert a security card to sign in to ArcGIS Online.
+Many users will sign in with an ArcGIS account, either an ArcGIS public account or one that is part of ArcGIS Online for organizations.
+Your administrator can utilize your organization's enterprise security infrastructure and set up other forms of authentication, such as allowing you to sign in to ArcGIS Online with your Windows login.
+In that case, you see the same ArcGIS Online sign in dialog box, but you enter the login information provided by your administrator.
+Your administrator could also allow you to insert a security card to sign in to ArcGIS Online.
 By default, ArcGIS Desktop connects to the ArcGIS Online website.
-To sign in to a portal or use these security methods, your administrator must enter the portal URL in the Manage ArcGIS Portal Connections dialog box.
+To sign in to a portal or use these security methods, your administrator needs to enter the portal URL in the Manage ArcGIS Portal Connections dialog box.

 - In an ArcGIS Desktop application, click File > Sign In on the main menu.

-- Type the user name and password you use to sign in to your organization.
-If you don't have an account, you can create a free ArcGIS Online public account.
-In addition, some organizational accounts may be configured to allow signing in with more than one type of account, so you may need to choose the login method to use.
+- Type the user name and password you use to sign in to ArcGIS Online.
+If you don't have an account, you can create a free ArcGIS public account.
+Contact your administrator for login information if you subscribe to ArcGIS Online for organizations.
+In addition, some organizational accounts may be configured to allow signing in with more than one type of account, so you may need to choose which login method to use.

 - Check whether you want ArcGIS to remember any of your credentials or sign you in automatically in the future.